Data flow diagram examples, symbols, types, and tips

 Data flow diagrams are also categorized by level.
 Starting with the most basic, level 0, DFDs get increasingly complex as the level increases.
 As you build your own data flow diagram, you will need to decide which level your diagram will be.

 Level 0 DFDs, also known as context diagrams, are the most basic data flow diagrams.
 They provide a broad view that is easily digestible but offers little detail.
 Level 0 data flow diagrams show a single process node and its connections to external entities.
+For instance, the example shown below illustrates the hotel reservation process with the flow of information between admin and guests.

-Level 2+ DFDs simply break processes down into more detailed subprocesses.
+Level 2+ DFDs simply break processes down into more detailed sub-processes.
 In theory, DFDs could go beyond level 3, but they rarely do.
 Level 3 data flow diagrams are detailed enough that it doesn’t usually make sense to break them down further.

 Data flow diagram symbols and notation